alipirani88/snpkit/README.md

 1. If a position is unmapped in a sample, then it will be denoted by '-'
 2. If a position did not meet a hard filter criteria in a sample then it will be denoted by 'N' in that particular sample.
 3. If a position falls under any of the functional class filter such as phage region, repeat region or custom mask region, then it will be denoted by 'N'
-4. If a position did not meet hard filter criteria such as FQ or MQ in any one sample, then these position will be masked entirely in all the samples.

-- core_var_aln: alignment made up of only core variant positions.

 **data_matrix** This folder contains different types of data matrices and reports that can be queried for variant diagnostics/QC plots.